 Thread synchronization is a technique used in computer programming to ensure that multiple threads access shared resources in a controlled manner.
 This is necessary because, without Synchronization, multiple lines might access the same resources simultaneously, leading to data inconsistencies and race conditions.

 To ensure that numerous threads execute critical sections of code (that access shared resources) serially, thread synchronization is used in Java.
-Without synchronization, multiple lines might access the same resources, leading to data inconsistencies and race conditions.
+Multiple lines might access the same resources without synchronization, leading to data inconsistencies and race conditions.
 Therefore, it is essential to implement synchronization mechanisms to ensure the correctness and consistency of shared resources.

 Java provides multiple ways to synchronize threads.
 Some of the most common methods are: